aghavidel/bsc-projects/q-learning/wiki/impl.md

 This is where the *deep* part in the title of the algortihm comes to the rescue.

-Instead of literary creating a table for Q, we try to encode most of it in a neural network.
-Of course, there is the problem of how we would estimate the required capacity of the network, but that is the case in literary any learning problem so assume that we'll just brute force it later.
+Instead of literally creating a table for Q, we try to encode most of it in a neural network.
+Of course, there is the problem of how we would estimate the required capacity of the network, but that is the case in literally any learning problem so assume that we'll just brute force it later.

 So, we should equip our agent with some decision making network, preferably a recurrent one to keep the encoding of the levels in the tree (which do obey some order due to their nature).